openmultiplayer/web/docs/scripting/callbacks/OnPlayerClickPlayer.md

 ---
 title: OnPlayerClickPlayer
-description: Called when a player double-clicks on a player on the scoreboard.
+description: This callback is called when a player double-clicks on a player on the scoreboard.
 tags: ["player"]
 ---